Siroopfles/NovaPort/.nova/workflows/nova-leadarchitect/WF_ARCH_CREATE_MODULE_TEMPLATE_001_v1.md

 **Goal:** To design and create a standardized, reusable module/service template and store it in the `.nova/templates/` directory for future use.

 **Primary Actor:** Nova-LeadArchitect
-**Delegated Specialist Actors:** Nova-SpecializedSystemDesigner, Nova-SpecializedWorkflowManager, Nova-SpecializedConPortSteward
+**Delegated Specialist Actors:** Nova-SpecializedSystemDesigner, Nova-SpecializedWorkflowManager, Nova-SpecializedNovaPortSteward

 **Trigger / Recognition:**